YuniqueUnic/schemaui/README.md

   other stream.
 - To avoid double reads, only one of schema/config may use `-` simultaneously (use inline flags when both need piped content).
-- Formats can be inferred from file extensions or forced via `--schema-format` / `--config-format`.
+- Formats are inferred from file names.
+The CLI tries the extension first (e.g., `.yaml`, `.toml`), then falls back through the enabled formats until parsing succeeds.
-- Outputs are routed through the exit layer: mix `--stdout`, repeated `--output <path>`, or rely on the default temp file `/tmp/schemaui.yaml`.
+- Outputs are routed through the exit layer: mix `--stdout`, repeated `--output <path>` (short `-o`), or rely on the default temp file `/tmp/schemaui.yaml`.
 Disable the fallback with `--no-temp-file` or relocate it via `--temp-file`.
+The serializer uses the first output file’s extension (or the fallback file) to pick JSON/TOML/YAML; pure `--stdout` sessions fall back to the config/schema hint or JSON.
+- File safety: writing to an existing file now fails with an explicit error.
+  Pass `--force`/`--yes` (`-f`/`-y`) to overwrite.
 - Titles and other options chain directly through `SchemaUI`, so the CLI mirrors the library flow: load → merge defaults → render TUI → emit the edited configuration in the requested format(s).